JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7904 days**.

-And here is a just a random fact -  **The name of the character that is behind bars in the Monopoly board game is Jake the Jailbird**.
+And here is a just a random fact -  **Urophobia is the fear of urine or urinating**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)

-<sub>Last updated by Github Actions on 19 Aug, 2025.</sub>
+<sub>Last updated by Github Actions on 20 Aug, 2025.</sub>